core-wg/yang-cbor/draft-ietf-core-sid.md

 [^status]

 [^status]:
-    The present version (–22) addresses some designated expert and IESG reviews.
+    The present version (–23) addresses much of the IESG reviews.
+    It is intended to serve as a stable basis for the remaining discussions with IANA and IESG about the registration process.

 --- middle